mauricionr/spor/README.md

 ## Usage

-The gem works now only on SharePoint Online (Office 365 Preview), but on premise support will following soon.
+The gem works now only on SharePoint Online (Office 365 Preview), but On-Premise support will following soon.

 ## Contributing